seancdavis/seancdavis-com/src/blog/posts/2021-08-17-wtf-is-regression.md

 A regression is a specific type of bug that worked at one time, but no longer works as expected.

-Regressions are typically caused by adjusting some other part of the system which you didn't expect to have an effect on the piece that regression.
+Regressions are often caused by adjusting or upgrading code in that has an effect on the entire system, making it difficult to test everything before releasing.

 These types of bugs are often difficult to avoid in entirety, simply because it is impractical to be able to test 100% of your code, and it is not financially valuable to manually test the pieces that aren't automated.